ArshnoorSingh07/Share-Modal-App/README.md

 ## Usage

-Open `index.html` in a browser and click "Share My Profile" to see the modal in action.
+Open `index.html` in a browser and click "Share My Profile" to see the modal in action